 Once your surgical wounds have healed, you can start using scar treatments to help reduce the appearance of surgical scars.
 Using silicone sheets or a good scar treatment cream often silicon based such as Kelo Cote can be effective method to look after scars after facelift surgery, as they keep scars hydrated and help reduce their appearance.
 Silicone gel sheets or tapes or cream should be worn 12–24 hours daily, starting 2–4 weeks post-surgery, to hydrate tissue and regulate collagen production, as silicone is the most effective, clinically proven non-invasive method for reducing scar thickness, color, and texture.
 Scar massage can be started 3–4 weeks post-op to help soften and flatten scars by breaking down collagen and improving blood flow.
 You can also use an over-the-counter topical steroid cream to help reduce inflammation.

 We will advise on the best cream to use to apply to your scar.
 Keeping the incision area clean is also crucial to prevent infections that could worsen scarring.
-Additionally, keeping the wound moist with petroleum jelly or a recommended antibiotic ointment helps prevent hard scabbing and allows for faster healing.
-Strict sun protection is necessary—use a broad spectrum sunscreen (SPF 30+) for at least 12–18 months to prevent darkening of scars from UV exposure, as sun exposure can darken scars and make them more visible.
+Strict sun protection is necessary—use a broad spectrum sunscreen (SPF 50+) for at least 12–18 months to prevent darkening of scars from UV exposure, as sun exposure can darken scars and make them more visible.

 At Kensington Medical we are committed to helping you heal and ensuring that your surgical scars are well hidden.